02 August 2021

 He’s been very positive since the first day and this determination has certainly paid off.
 In just two months, Rares’s Cobb angle has reduced from 52֯ to 24֯ in a brace and his ribcage has de-rotated from 18֯ to 12֯, so the rib hump has significantly improved.

 Our bracing treatment package is tailored to the needs of each individual patient.
-Unlike other more “rigid” bracing methods, the Gensingen brace guides the body through a 3-dimensional corrective movement, realigning the spine and reducing distortions in posture.
+Unlike other more “rigid” bracing methods, the Cheneau-Gensingen brace guides the body through a 3-dimensional corrective movement, realigning the spine and reducing distortions in posture.
 Typically, this bracing is used for Cobb angles between 20° to 40° - however, we are seeing impressive results even in Cobb angles of more than 40°.
-Often, the bracing treatment is supported by Schroth physiotherapy which, as part of this package, will be delivered by our physiotherapist, Deborah Turnbull, via video link.
+Often, the bracing treatment is supported by physiotherapy which we offer as part of this package.

 The operation used to treat severe scoliosis curves is typically spinal fusion surgery; a major procedure that involves moving muscles and realigning the skeleton into place.
 The curved, deformed vertebrae are fused together into a single bone, putting metal screws and rods into the spine to help straighten it.
 Surgery typically lasts between 4 and 8 hours depending on the severity of the curve.
 Bone graft is then taken from other parts of the body and used to cover the implants.